appcoreopc/trader/README.md

 Ensure you have installed webpack and node.
 Open index.html

+To serve client :
+We uses a custom GoLang app server that supports Http2 request.
+It send simultaneous requested down to browsers.

 To run server.
 Open up the solution, restore the required package and press F5